Shinjirō Koizumi: Early life

-Koizumi grew up in Yokosuka, his father's home district, attending Kanto Gakuin University in Yokohama from elementary school through university with a Bachelor of Economics degree in 2004.
+Koizumi was born and raised in Yokosuka, his father's home district.
 When he was a student in junior high and senior high schools, he was engrossed in playing sports, especially baseball.
+He attended Kanto Gakuin University in Yokohama, receiving a Bachelor of Economics degree in 2004.
 He received his master's degree in political science from Columbia University.
 He spent one year as a part-time research fellow at the Center for Strategic and International Studies and as Young Leader of the Pacific Forum CSIS before returning to Japan in 2007.
-After that, he worked as a private secretary of Junichirō, his father.